18IT117/python_calc/README.md

-#### Step-1:
-Create test.py and import sys package.
-Now import QApplication, QLabel and Qwidget into test.py from PyQt5.QtWidgets.
-Then, make an application using QApplication()
-Use QWidget() to give the dimensions of the window as per requirements.
-Print a This is Test message (For checking purpose) and then end the window using show().
+Create view.py, import Qt, QMainWindow, QLineEdit, QGridLayout, QPushButton, QVBoxLayout and Qwidget into test.py from PyQt5.QtWidgets.
+Construct class GUI which calls constructor of QMainWindow.
+Use different widgets and layout functions to define the calculator's look.
+Create a display bar at the top for showing the entered digits in a calculator.
+Then, define position of each and every digit in the calculator layout.